Bug report #15555

 I select this two adjacent polygons, and when I ejecute this tool, I get a new polygon, but still appears some segments from comun edge in the new polygon..

-#2 Updated by Jukka Rahkonen about 3 years ago
+#2 Updated by Jukka Rahkonen over 3 years ago

 This is not a bug really but your data is not ready for merging.
 The two polygons do not share exactly same coordinates.
 Here is one example: